 What is Sideletter J—Skills Evaluations?

-During the negotiations between the Producers and IATSE Local 839, the bargaining parties discussed the concern raised by IATSE Local 839 that skill evaluations or “tests” administered by the Producers in making hiring, promotion, and/or assignment decisions were excessive.
-The bargaining parties agreed that such evaluations should require only a reasonable amount of work to complete and should be related to the hiring, promotion, and/or assignment decision.
+During the negotiations between the Producers and IATSE Local 839, the bargaining parties discussed the concern raised by IATSE Local 83 9 that skill evaluations or ‘tests’ administered by the Producers in making hiring, promotion, and/or assignment decisions were excessive.
+The bargaining parties agreed that such evaluations should require only a reasonable amount of work to complete, that a reasonable amount of time should be provided to complete the evaluation and that the evaluation should be related to the hiring, promotion, and/or assignment decision.
 Evaluations which do not meet this criteria should be discontinued or redesigned.
-Concerns or questions about the propriety of such tests should be directed to Labor Relations.
-The parties further agree to form an abuse review committee, which shall meet upon request for the purpose of addressing alleged abuses of this sideletter.
+In addition, the bargaining parties agreed that as a matter of courtesy, Producers should endeavor to provide a response to those who submitted evaluations within a reasonable time after the hiring, promotion and/or assignment decision has been made.
+Concerns or questions about the propriety of such tests should be directed to Labor Relations and/or raised with the Labor Management Committee.

 The Testing Committee is a group of Animation Guild member volunteers dedicated to changing the abusive culture of testing in our industry, and hearing directly from artists about what they’re going through is critical to our work.
 Please take the time to share your testing experience with us here!

 Have you ever been ghosted for a job?